Do I Need Knee Surgery? What Do I Do Now?

 Symptoms of an ACL Tear

-Tiny blood vessels are usually damaged as a result of the cruciate ligament eruption, resulting in a scar in or around the joint.
-Apart from that, the leg seems to be disoriented.
+Tiny blood vessels are usually damaged as a result of the cruciate ligament eruption and can result in a scar in or around the joint.

 Physical and historical examination of the patient